-In order to maintain approval from the U.S. Department of Housing and Urban Development to operate as a Title II non-supervised mortgagee, our indirect subsidiary Encompass is required to maintain adjusted net worth of \$1,000,000 and must maintain liquid assets (cash, cash equivalents, or readily convertible instruments) of 20% of the required net worth.
-As of June 30, 2023, Encompass had adjusted net worth of approximately \$3.5 million and liquid assets of \$3.9 million.
+In order to maintain approval from the U.S. Department of Housing and Urban Development to operate as a Title II non-supervised mortgagee, our indirect subsidiary Encompass is required as of December 31 to have adjusted net worth of \$1,000,000 and must maintain liquid assets (cash, cash equivalents, or readily convertible instruments) of 20% of the required net worth.
+As of December 31, 2022, Encompass had adjusted net worth of approximately \$.5 million and liquid assets of \$3.9 million.